 Straightforward cases are treated with intravaginal pessaries and where required, topical antifungal creams.
 Subsidised preparations in New Zealand (April 2005) are clotrimazole 500mg single dose, or 100mg x 6 pessaries, and vaginal cream 1% or 2%; and miconazole vaginal cream 2%.
-It's wise to prescribe an optional repeat prescription.
+It is wise to prescribe an optional repeat prescription.

 Cyclic vulvovaginitis refers to recurrent thrush or thrush-like symptoms related to the menstrual cycle.
 There is often associated dermatitis due to rubbing (lichen simplex) and contact irritants (soaps, detergents, antifungals and many others).
 Underlying diseases such as diabetes and immunodeficiencies are uncommon but should be ruled out with appropriate blood tests and treated appropriately if present.

-Cyclic vulvovaginitis should be treated on consultation with a dermatologist, gynaecologist or sexual health physician.
+Cyclic vulvovaginitis should be treated in consultation with a dermatologist, gynaecologist or sexual health physician.
 Mild topical steroids such as hydrocortisone cream are often combined with intermittent oral fluconazole.